smeetvikani/Twitch_Comments_Analysis_NLP/readme.md

 ### <a name="section-c3"></a> Coef Analysis: Used supervised GLM (Poisson) to find the best topics

 In order to find the best topics from the 32 clusters that we would like to model on the video time.
-Used supervised learning to assess which topics highly correlated with Increse in comment counts.
+Used supervised learning to assess which topics highly correlated with increase in comment counts.

-* Depended Variable(y): Comments Per 30s
+* Dependent Variable(y): Comments Per 30s
 * Independent Variable(x): Topic Weights from NMF Model

 ![Sklearn logo](http://downloadforpc.net/Metis/fle/coefs.png)